 When an entity is deleted, all dependent higher entities are deleted as well.
-Special cases are were all lines with zero length in set "set" are deleted and del se0 will delete all empty sets.
+Special cases are del 10 set (ljzero¿)

+were all lines with zero length in set "set" are deleted and

+$del \ se0$

+will delete all empty sets.
 If a background-picture was loaded with the "read" command it can be deleted with: